 Our research-based approach to QIO Program communications results in the development of defensible and well-planned products and programs that address real needs and resonate with stakeholders.

 In 2011, we conducted a baseline survey to benchmark stakeholder perceptions about the Program.
-The latest tracking survey (Fall 2016) revealed that three-quarters of respondents are familiar with the CMS QIO Program, up from three-fifths in 2011.
-Additionally, the association of the QIO Program with certain brand attributes has grown over the past five years.
+A fall 2016 tracking survey revealed that three-quarters of respondents were familiar with the CMS QIO Program, up from three-fifths in 2011.
+It also reflected that association of the QIO Program with certain brand attributes had grown since 2011.

 Healthcare stakeholders’ increased familiarity with the QIO Program may be partially attributable to Sage’s successful LinkedIn Executive program for two QIO Program executives, our strong readership for the monthly QIO Program e-newsletter, and our media and stakeholder outreach strategies in publicizing the annual QIO Program Progress Report.
 We also have been praised for our work in supporting the yearly CMS Quality Conference, which has drawn record numbers of attendees in recent years.